It Takes a Nation of Millions to Hold Us Back: Legacy and influence

 In his 2004 book Appropriating Technology: Vernacular Science and Social Power, Ron Eglash commented that a sonically and politically charged album such as Nation "can be considered a monument to the synthesis of sound and politics".
 In 2005, New York University's Clive Davis Department of Recorded Music hosted a two-day retrospective called "The Making of It Takes a Nation of Millions."
 It featured a producers' panel that reunited Hank Shocklee, captain of the Bomb Squad, with the Chairmen of the Boards from Greene St. Recording.
 When asked in 2008 if the album would still be considered as radical if it were released two decades later, Chuck D said he felt it would "simply because it's faster than anything on the radio right now.
 And yeah, it's radical politically... because it's not really being said a lot.
 You want it to not be radical, but it is because it's totally different from Soulja Boy."
 American rapper Ice Cube said in 2005 that the album "messes with your brain even to this day."
 The album's revolutionary attitudes also influenced musician and activist Kathleen Hanna of the seminal riot grrrl band Bikini Kill.
 She described it as her go-to album while touring, stating: "I was like, 'Man, some of these rappers are bragging and boasting, and I wanna brag and boast!'
 Like, why do I feel like I have to try to write the song I'm supposed to write, and not the song I wanna write?"

 Public Enemy performed the album in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.
 "I didn't think it would work," Chuck D admitted of the full-length performance.
 "But it ended up being something that worked tremendously well.
 Now we have a problem to get away from it.
 It amazed me that a lot of people who have gravitated to the album weren't even born when it was recorded.
 But it's YouTube and iLike and MySpace and file sharing which highlighted the existence of it.
 So I can't shoot down file sharing, as it's benefited us tremendously."

 Music from the album has been sampled over the years, including (though not limited to) the Beastie Boys ("Egg Man"), Game ("Remedy"), The album is broken down track-by-track by Chuck D in Brian Coleman's book Check the Technique.

 Accolades

-The information regarding accolades attributed to It Takes a Nation of Millions to Hold Us Back is taken from Acclaimed Music.

 Track listing

-All tracks produced by The Bomb Squad.
+All tracks produced by the Bomb Squad.